Illumina/manta/src/markdown/mantaUserGuide.md

   change the desired parameter values and supply the new file using the configuration script's `--config FILE` option.
 * Advanced options listed in: `${MANTA_INSTALL_PATH}/bin/configManta.py --allHelp`
-    * These options are indented primarily for workflow development and debugging, but could be useful for runtime optimization in some specialized cases.
+    * These options are intended primarily for workflow development and debugging, but could be useful for runtime optimization in some specialized cases.